home

 (click the underlined words to find out more!)

-Music, Reading, Tabletop Games(+TCGs), Video Games, Geography, Computers&Electronics (and their history), Mathematics&Science, Old Internet Culture, Astronomy, Studying, Animals&Nature, Mythical and Exctinct Creatures/Animals, Comics&Webcomics, Equitation, Geology&Paleontology, Magazines, Chess, Mechatronics&Robotics (+Cyborgs), Foraging/Wildcrafting, Medieval Weapons, Journaling, (classic) Fantasy, Science-Fiction, Reenactment&Live-Action Role-Playing, Trains (Model Trains & Train spotting), Collecting, Movies&TV shows(+Documentaries), GNU/Linux, Analog Clocks, Radio Transmitters & Receivers (+Transreceivers), Antiques, Tinkering
+Music, Reading (Books&Magazines&Comics&Webcomics), Tabletop Games (+TCGs), Video Games, Computers&Electronics (and their history), Mathematics&Science, Theatre, Astronomy, Studying, Animals&Nature, Mythical&Exctinct Creatures, Equitation, Geology&Paleontology, Magazines, Chess, Mechatronics&Robotics, Foraging/Wildcrafting, Medieval Weapons, Journaling, Classic&Medieval Fantasy, Science-Fiction, Reenactment&Live-Action Role-Playing, Trains (Model Trains&Trainspotting), Collecting, Movies&TV shows (+Documentaries), GNU/Linux, Analog Clocks, Radio Transmitters&Receivers (+Transreceivers), Antiques, Tinkering, Custom LEGO Builds

 (your personal virtual spywa- I mean assistant!!)

-I've always loved computers, how they function and how they look fascinated me since I was a toddler.
-My father would usually show me how he repaired broken computers, going in depth into its hardware so I could understand ahpw they work.
-He would also teach me how to use one, showing me useful programs and whatnot.
-The first thing he ever taught me was how to download a pirated movie and burn it on a disc lol.
-Also when I was little, my parents would let me on the computer only 1 hour a day, and at first I wasn't happy with this idea (since I liked tinkering on it and playing video games), but as I grew older I understood perfectly why they did so.
+I've always loved computers, how they work fascinated me since I was a toddler.
+My father would usually show me how to repair broken computers, going in depth into its hardware so I could understand how they operate.
+He would also teach me how to expertly use one, but this didn't stop just at computers so I had a really advanced understanding of electronics in general at a really young age.
+One of the first things he ever taught me (which was related to software) was how to download a pirated movie and burn it on a disc lol.

-I self study programming languages and computer science as a whole using some books that I got from bookstores (and some pdf manuals I got from a private torrent website).
-I know HTML/CSS pretty good and I'm having lots of fun with it(no, I don't plan on learning JavaScript).
-Currently, the only programming languages I'm okay at are C and C++ (and I plan on advancing my skills in these 2).
+I self study programming languages (and computer science as a whole) using some books that I got from bookstores and some pdf manuals I got from a private torrent website.
+I know HTML/CSS pretty good and I'm having lots of fun with it (no, I don't plan on learning JavaScript).
+Currently, the only programming languages I'm okay at are C and C++ (and I plan on advancing my skills in these two).

-I do programming as a hobby/interest (amateur).
+I do programming as a hobby/interest.

 (this gif of Tux is my favourite, why is he so adorable?)